Problems Using Joint and POD/ITF Bank Accounts to Avoid Probate

 Many states have laws that allow you to designate a beneficiary of your bank and investment accounts or individual stock certificates after you die.
 U.S. savings bonds can also have a payable on death beneficiary.
 Also, a handful of states recognize TOD or beneficiary deeds or enhanced life estate deeds.
 This is another easy way to avoid probate since all that the beneficiary will need to do is show the bank or investment company a death certificate to access the account or record a death certificate to become an owner of the real estate.
 As with joint accounts, however, there are several drawbacks to using POD, TOD, ITF or Totten trust accounts and deeds:

-- Requirement to designate equal shares - Some financial institutions require that if more than one beneficiary is designated on a POD, TOD, ITF or Totten trust account, then the beneficiaries must each receive an equal share of the account.
+- The requirement to designate equal shares: Some financial institutions require that if more than one beneficiary is designated on a POD, TOD, ITF or Totten trust account, then the beneficiaries must each receive an equal share of the account.
 This may not be what the account owner wants and will, therefore, force the account owner to constantly keep an eye on account balances and property values to ensure that the beneficiaries receive their intended proportionate shares.